jayoharedee/comp1231/labs/week-12/index.md

 ```

 ## Reading Cookies
 Reading cookies can be quite involved as we're searching a string for a key and/or value.
-Everyone has their own way of doing things, some choose to write their own methods using loops while others will be using methods found from online resources.
-Looking up a cookie up by name is a common problem so it has become a one of those problems that developers compete at solving most optimally.
+Everyone has their own way of doing things, some choose to write their own implementations using loops while others will be using methods found from online resources.
+Looking up a cookie up by name is a common problem so it has become one of those problems that developers compete at solving most optimally.

 Now, if you wanted a nice utility method to set cookies, [Javascript Info](https://javascript.info/cookies), will have you covered.
-They also offer a solution using a regular expression to find a cookie by name.
+They also offer a solution using a regular expression to find a cookie by name, which you've used above.

 Here we have a robust solution for creating cookies: